multiscale-icprai22/main/index.md

 ## Paper submission guidelines

 The contributed papers will be submitted in the same format as regular papers of the ICPRAI'22 conference (see Author guidelines).
 Accepted papers will be presented at the conference and will be published by Springer in the Lecture Notes in Computer Science.
 Articles should be prepared according to the LNCS author guidelines and templates and they should be at most twelve pages long.
 All papers must be submitted in electronic format as PDF files before the submission deadline.
-Submissions will be peer-reviewed by at least 3 reviewers, and assessed based on their novelty, clarity significance, and relevance regarding the special session topics.
+Submissions will be peer-reviewed by at least 3 reviewers and assessed based on their novelty, clarity significance, and relevance regarding the special session topics.
 Submissions that are already accepted or under review for another venue are not accepted.

 ### Dates
 All times are in Central European Time (CET)